 Action Plan for a wilder Europe

-Wild Europe’s Action Plan for large natural ecosystem areas – in EU and non EU countries – was launched on 11th January.
+Wild Europe’s Action Plan for large natural ecosystem areas – in EU and non EU countries – has been launched.

 Described as ambitious but thoroughly practical, the Plan is strongly supportive of the EU Biodiversity Strategy and many of its key targets run in parallel: